Hong Kong protesters march in peace after weeks of chaos | The China Post

 Nevertheless, demonstrators filled the streets in central Hong Kong and said they were determined to show the government that they would not give up until their demands were met.

-“We will stand here; we will take action, until they respond to us. … Together we have more power,” said 20-year-old student, Harley Ho, undeterred by the heavy rain.
+“We will stand here; we will take action, until they respond to us. … Together we have more power,” said Harley Ho, a 20-year-old student, undeterred by the heavy rain.

 Public transit trains did not stop on Sunday at stations close to the protest due to overcrowding.

-The peaceful march marks the 11th week of protests against Hong Kong’s extradition bill.
+The peaceful march marks the 11th week of protests, which initially began against plans to allow extradition to mainland China.

 You Wenze, a spokesperson for China’s ceremonial legislature, has condemned statements from US lawmakers supportive of Hong Kong’s pro-democracy movement, calling them a “gross interference in China’s internal affairs.”